 Garrett College works with four-year colleges and universities to create clear pathways for our students who wish to complete a bachelor's degree.
-Articulation agreements help make sure students get the most out possible. of their GC credits as Visit garrettcollege.edu/transfer-services to view a list of agreements and transfer guides.
+Articulation agreements help make sure students get the most out their credits possible. οf GC as Visit garrettcollege.edu/transfer-services to view a list of agreements and transfer guides.
 Students are encouraged to meet with their Academic Advisor or the Director of Advising and Academic Success to discuss available options.